Mickey Mouse and Ironman bring magic to HKBN’s home Wi-Fi experience

 Rex WM Hui leads the product development team for the residential market at HKBN:

 – If the customer is using retail products and is experiencing Wi-Fi-related problems there is no way for us to get insights about the network or if the equipment is set up the wrong way.
 The only thing we can see is whether or not the actual Internet connection is functioning properly.
 If instead we provide equipment that can be managed remotely, we can offer our customers better quality of service from end to end.
 This requires a management platform that provides us with insights into customer equipment and networks.

-Together with Seliro(now part of IOPSYS) HKBN is currently developing HKBN Home Gateway solutions with a number of partners.
-Seliro’s role in this project is mainly to develop and provide gateway firmware and a device management platform.
+Together with IOPSYS HKBN is currently developing HKBN Home Gateway solutions with a number of partners.
+IOPSYS’s role in this project is to develop and provide gateway firmware and a device management platform.

 Displayable gateways a clever way to improve usabililty

 Two years ago HKBN started providing 2Gbps fast fiber broadband.
 At the same time they introduced a new Home Gateway solution, capable of this speed.
 Disney-themed limited editions of these gateways were also launched.
 Behind the idea of a new design was not only a change of appearance, but also a clever way of improving Wi-Fi quality.
 Rex explains: